 |It isn’t considered natural; that doesn’t bother me as it is a perfectly safe ingredient, but I can’t offer a suitable naturally-accepted alternative at this time.

-|Alternatives & Substitutions||Glyceryl Stearate (and) PEG-100 Stearate is a tricky ingredient to substitute out.
-Generally speaking, you’ll need another complete emulsifying wax (something like Emulsifying Wax NF or Olivem 1000), but those complete emulsifying waxes contribute significantly more thickening to finished products, meaning formulations designed to work with Glyceryl Stearate (and) PEG-100 Stearate will likely be significantly more viscous if you use a thickening emulsifying wax in its place.
+A thickening emulsifying wax like Emulsifying Wax NF or Olivem 1000 can work in some situations, though you will need roughly twice as much.
+Because these emulsifying waxes contribute fatty thickening to finished products, formulations designed to work with Glyceryl Stearate (and) PEG-100 Stearate will likely be significantly more viscous if you use a thickening emulsifying wax in its place.
 Depending on the formulation you may be able to adequately compensate by removing any additional fatty thickeners, but this will take some experimenting to get right.